 This standard is effective for annual periods beginning on or after January 1, 2018.
 The Company will adopt this standard when it becomes effective.
-The Company has currently not assessed the impact of adopting this standard iii) IFRS 16 Leases
+The Company has determined there will be no impact of adopting this standard.

+iii) IFRS 16 Leases